EllarBooher/EllarBooher.github.io/src/webgpu/sky-sea/README.md

 The transmittance LUT (see [`transmittance_LUT.wgsl`](../../shaders/sky-sea/atmosphere/transmittance_LUT.wgsl)) measures the spectral transmittance for red, blue, and green along a given view ray, all the way to the edge of the atmosphere.
 The map is parameterized by altitude and view zenith angle.
 The transmittance is found by integrating optical depth along a discrete number of steps, where a smaller step size leads to higher accuracy.
 Sampling the transmittance LUT should be avoided for low altitudes at angles nearly parallel to the surface of the planet, since you run into precision issues.
 In general, raymarching to determine transmittance is more accurate but the LUT is faster.
 By default, we recompute transmittance when raymarching luminance, which we only do in our lookup tables and not in the final composition pass.

-The multiscatter LUT (see [`multiscatter_LUT.wgsl`](../../shaders/sky-sea/atmosphere/multiscatter_LUT.wgsl)) contains a map of the total incoming luminance from all directions due to higher orders of scattering, in other words light that bounces a few times.
-Due to the symmetry of a spherical earth, the map is parameterized by altitude and light zenith angle.
-Since time of day is constant during a frame, during any given raymarch a single 1D slice of this map is "active", and the raymarch samples along the slice.
-Higher orders of scattered light are roughly correlated, which means their sum can be accurately estimated by a geometric series, making the multiscattering LUT much easier to calculate.
-Even so, this calculation is the most expensive of our LUTs.
+The multiscatter LUT (see [`multiscatter_LUT.wgsl`](../../shaders/sky-sea/atmosphere/multiscatter_LUT.wgsl)) contains a map of the total incoming luminance from all directions due to higher orders of scattering.
+Due to the symmetry of a spherical earth, the map is parameterized by altitude and light zenith angle, and not observer latitude or longitude.
+This map is the most expensive of our maps to calculate, since it requires sampling the luminance in dozens of directions, with each sample requiring raymarching scattered solar luminance with hundreds of steps.
+Luckily, higher orders of scattered light are roughly correlated, which means their sum can be accurately estimated by a geometric series, and we only need to calculate one order of luminance to estimate the entire series.

 The skyview LUT (see [`skyview_LUT.wgsl`](../../shaders/sky-sea/atmosphere/skyview_LUT.wgsl)) contains a map of the total incoming luminance along a ray from the camera's position.
 Each texel is a single evaluation of the scattering integral for light reaching the observer.
 It contains a projection of the full spherical view from the camera, and is parameterized by azimuth and zenith angles of a given view direction.
 This LUT provides a short computation path for unobstructed views of the sky, and can be a relatively low resolution due to the low signal frequency of the luminance.